La Rochelle: French Wars of Religion

 Left image: Remains of Reformation iconoclasm, Clocher Saint-Barthélémy, La Rochelle.

 Right image: Remains of iconoclasm, Église Saint-Sauveur, La Rochelle.

 During the Renaissance, La Rochelle adopted Protestant ideas.
-Calvinism started to be propagated in the region of La Rochelle, resulting in its suppression through the establishment of Cours présidiaux tribunals by Henry II.
-An early result of this was the burning at the stake of two "heretics" in La Rochelle in 1552.
-Conversions to Calvinism however continued, due to a change of religious beliefs, but also to a desire for political independence on the part of the local elite, and a popular opposition to royal expenses and requisitions in the building projects to fortify the coast against England.
+Calvinism propagated in the region, and was suppressed through the Cours présidiaux tribunals established by Henry II, with two heretics burnt at the stake in La Rochelle in 1552.
+Conversions to Calvinism continued, partly aligned with political resistance to royal power by the local elite, and a popular opposition to taxes and requisitions in the royal building projects to fortify the coast against England.

-On the initiative of Gaspard de Coligny, the Calvinists attempted to colonise the New World to find a new home for their religion, with the likes of Pierre Richier and Jean de Léry.
-After the short-lived attempt of France Antarctique, they failed to establish a colony in Brazil, and finally resolved to make a stand in La Rochelle itself.
+On the initiative of Gaspard de Coligny, the French Calvinist community (Huguenots) attempted to colonise the New World to find a new home for their religion, with the likes of Pierre Richier and Jean de Léry.
+After the short-lived attempt of France Antarctique and a failed colony in Brazil, they finally resolved to make a stand in La Rochelle itself.
 Pierre Richier became "Ministre de l'église de la Rochelle" ("Minister of the Church of La Rochelle") when he returned from Brazil in 1558, and was able to considerably increase the Huguenot presence in La Rochelle, from a small base of about 50 souls who had been secretly educated in the Lutheran faith by Charles de Clermont the previous year.
-He has been described, by Lancelot Voisin de La Popelinière, as "le père de l'église de La Rochelle" ("The Father of the Church of La Rochelle").
+He has been described, by Lancelot Voisin de La Popelinière, as "the father of the church of La Rochelle".